r-steward/authogonal/README.md

 ### Typescript Client Authentication Library

 Authogonal provides functionality for authenticated web service access, managing login and tokens that allow SPA to work seamlessly with back end authenticated requests.

 It is designed primarily to easily integrate with an event based state management UI (e.g. react with redux).
-The implementation is framework agnostic, to allow any side-effect managment style to be used (e.g. thunks, sagas, or observables)
+The implementation is framework agnostic, to allow any side-effect managment style to be used (e.g. thunks, sagas, or observables).

 ### Quick Start